Things to do in Rhyl, North Wales

 The town has a Welsh-speaking primary school, Ysgol Dewi Sant, which has been in operation since 1949.

-There is also a successful Football Club which has won the Welsh Premier League among other victories.
+There is also a successful Football Club that has won the Welsh Premier League among other victories.

 Things to do in Rhyl

 The six miles of golden sandy beach runs from Rhyl to Prestatyn and has all the traditional family attractions of donkey rides, ball games and sandcastles.